henkla/trackup/README.md

   [+] "/path/to/somefile"
   [+] "/path/to/someotherfile"
 ````
-*Two files were being added for tracking. **Note:** It is possible add relative paths - the script will figure outer the absolute paths.*
+*Two files were added for tracking. **Note:** It is possible add relative paths - the script will figure outer the absolute paths.*

 ##### Show current tracking status (after a file has been removed):
 ````